1. Home

-Vaccination is a means of protection against monkeypox/mpox and complications from it.
-This vaccine may be indicated for certain people who have been in high-risk contact with a confirmed or probable case of monkeypox/mpox in the days after exposure following a decision by the public health authorities.
+Vaccination is the best way to protect against mpox and its complications.
+This vaccine may be indicated for certain people who are at risk of exposure or have been in high-risk contact with a confirmed or probable case of mpox in the days after exposure following a decision by the public health authorities.

 Symptoms after vaccination